 Veteran Peach Tree

-Veteran Peach is highly productive.
-The fruit is medium in size and has a skin color that is golden with a slight red blush.
+Veteran Peach is highly productive with medium sized fruits that have a golden skin with a red blush.
 The peach is freestone and firm, juicy, and somewhat coarse in texture.
 Grows very well in the Northwest United States.

 Latin Name: Prunus persica

 Site and Soil: Peaches and Nectarines like full to 1/2 day sun and well-drained soil.

 Rootstock Description: Citation